Confident Kids Strong Futures - Best Book on Parenting in the 21st century

 Most cribs come in the standard size.
 Quality baby cribs manufactured in the US generally follow the prescribed safety standards.

 However, it pays to make your own checks on the piece you intend to buy.
 The crib interior should snugly accommodate a standard crib mattress — at least 51 ¾ inches long by 27 ¾ inches wide.
+Gaps are one of the most common baby crib safety concerns because they can trap tiny hands or bodies.

 (Baby Crib Safety Tip: Slide your fingers between the mattress and crib.
 If you can fit two fingers in, the mattress is too small.
 This can be dangerous for your baby.
 Make sure that even with a mattress in place, the crib sides are tall enough to keep your baby safely inside.)